 \subsection{EC libraries in Python}

 \textbf{DEAP}~\cite{DEAP_JMLR2012} stands as a comprehensive framework for EC algorithms in Python.
-With a rich history and a plethora of features, DEAP caters to a broad spectrum of EC algorithms, encompassing both single- and multi-objective variants.
-Its collection of built-in benchmark problems facilitates the evaluation of EC algorithm performance, making DEAP a popular tool in the EC community.
+With a rich history and a plethora of features, it caters to a broad spectrum of EC algorithms, encompassing both single- and multi-objective variants.
+Its collection of built-in benchmark problems facilitates the comprehensive evaluations of EC algorithms.

 \textbf{PyGAD}~\cite{gad2021pygad} is a specialized platform for devising genetic algorithms in Python.
 It empowers users with a variety of crossover, mutation, and parent selection operators.
-Notably, PyGAD is particularly tailored for machine learning tasks, offering specialized tools and features for neural network training, cementing its role in integrating EC with machine learning pursuits.
+Notably, it is particularly tailored for machine learning tasks, offering specialized tools and features for neural network training, cementing its role in integrating EC with machine learning pursuits.

 \textbf{Pymoo}~\cite{pymoo} focuses primarily on multi-objective optimization problems, providing a robust platform for EC in Python.
-Its extensive support for diverse benchmark problems and state-of-the-art multi-objective EC algorithms, combined with visualization tools, highlights Pymoo's commitment to the EC domain.
+Its extensive support for diverse benchmark problems and state-of-the-art multi-objective EC algorithms, combined with visualization tools, highlights its commitment to the EC domain.

 \textbf{Pygmo}~\cite{Biscani2020}, distinguished by its emphasis on massively parallel optimization, adopts the generalized island model for coarse-grained parallelization.
-Pygmo offers a vast array of algorithms, benchmark problems, and migration strategies, facilitating the efficient deployment of parallelized EC algorithms.
+It offers a vast array of algorithms and benchmark problems, facilitating the efficient deployment of parallelized EC algorithms.
 Its batch fitness evaluation feature further enhances its utility.

 \textbf{EvoJAX}~\cite{tang2022evojax} pushes the boundaries of scalable, hardware-accelerated neuroevolution.
-Leveraging the capabilities of the JAX library, EvoJAX seamlessly integrates evolutionary strategies (ES) with neural networks, ensuring efficient GPU parallelism.
-Its unique approach to utilizing algorithms in a NumPy-like environment, fortified by just-in-time compilation, sets a new benchmark in performance.
+Leveraging the capabilities of the JAX framework, it seamlessly integrates evolution strategies with neural networks, ensuring efficient GPU parallelism.
+Building upon JAX, it provides a NumPy-like environment with just-in-time (JIT) compilation.

 \textbf{evosax}~\cite{lange2022evosax}, a recent addition, positions itself as a dedicated library for GPU-accelerated ES.
-Taking cues from EvoJAX and deeply integrated with the JAX infrastructure, evosax presents a curated suite of ES algorithms, each of which is optimized for GPU performance.
+Taking cues from EvoJAX and deeply integrated with the JAX infrastructure, it presents a curated suite of ES algorithms, each of which is optimized for GPU performance.